The Best Time to Travel to Iceland and Rent a Campervan

 - Good for: Puffins and Whale Watching, Hiking, Longer days for better exploring.

-During the short Spring that Iceland experiences, the sun starts to linger for longer in the sky, warming the country and helping to melt the snow that covered Iceland in the winter.
+During the short Spring that Iceland experiences, the sun lingers for longer in the sky, warming the country and helping to melt the snow that covered Iceland in the winter.
 As the green slowly creeps back across the land and flowers begin to return, so too do the sea birds (including the puffins), flocking to the country in droves to nest on the cliffs along the coastline.
 In our opinion, this is one of the best times to visit Iceland.

 However as always, the weather can be unpredictable, and there is always the possibility of snow even as late as May.
 Despite that, Spring is one of the best times of year to visit Iceland; the longer days mean more daylight to explore, and when it does get dark there is still a good chance to see the northern lights until late April.